No Ring-ing Endorsement

 ✗ It Punishes Me For Reading in Bed

-When I read in bed, the ring defaults to assuming I’m having a hard time falling asleep and gives me low latency and sleep efficiency scores, two of the seven measures that make up the overall sleep score.
-As I wrote in the Pros, at least now I can manually adjust it, but I’d prefer not to have to do so.
+When I read in bed, the Oura ring defaults to assuming I’m having a hard time falling asleep and gives me low latency and sleep efficiency scores, two of the seven measures that make up the overall sleep score.

-I was hoping the Oura Ring would immediately help me identify things I’ve been doing wrong and help me fix them so I could sleep like a baby and become superhuman.
+I naively hoped the Oura Ring would immediately help me identify things I’ve been doing wrong and fix them so I could sleep like a baby and become superhuman.

 ✗ It Costs $299